 Vaccinations – allow at least eight weeks before departure as some vaccinations may require more than one shot over a period of weeks to be effective.
 Seek advice from your local GP and specialist travel doctor clinics as to each countries requirements.

-Arrange any banking requirements: Travellers Cheques, currency, ATM/Credit/Debit Cards or a travel money card available from financial institutions.
-Ensure cards will work in your destinations.
-Perhaps even deposit some cash into your credit card so you are spending your own money.
+Arrange any banking requirements: Currency, ATM/Credit/Debit Cards or a travel money card – ideally one that has minimal or no international currency conversion charges.
 Check all associated fees before deciding what methods to use – they can really add up!

 If you have booked a great deal of your trip independently it is a good idea to create an itinerary for all your arrangements as a travel agent would do.
 This gives you a concise list of all the important bookings and contact details that is easily accessible.

-Print copies of all your documentation: Passport Details, Flight Itinerary, Reservations, Travellers Cheque numbers.
+Print copies of all your documentation (I know, so old fashioned but, what if your phone is out of charge or has been stolen – how will you access important travel details?): Passport Details, Flight Itinerary and Reservations.
 Keep one in your luggage and leave one at home with family, friends or neighbours in case they get lost, stolen or damaged while you are travelling.

 Email yourself copies of all your travel documentation, in the event you lose your paperwork you will have access online to all details.
 Email all details to a family member or close friend so someone else has quick, easy access if required.